utrodus/utrodus/README.md

 # Hi there! 👋

-I'm **Utrodus Said Al Baqi**, a software engineer with a strong proficiency in **Dart and Flutter**.
-I specialize in creating beautiful, user-friendly applications for Android, iOS, and the web.
+I'm **Utrodus Said Al Baqi**, a software engineer.
+I specialize in creating beautiful, user-friendly Android, iOS, and web applications.

-My unique combination of technical expertise and design skills ensures that each project is not only functional but also visually stunning.
+My unique combination of technical expertise and design skills ensures that each project is functional and visually stunning.

 ---